oemof/oemof-solph/docs/introductory_tutorials/district_heating_supply.rst

       - 3.5 MW
       - 542.8 MWh

+To possibly confirm a suspicion of yours about how the size of the heat pump came about, let's have a look at the unit commitment in the figure below.
+We can see that the heat pump is always running at full capacity.
+This results from the new constraint we subjected the waste heat source to.
+The biggest other difference is the extended usage of the heat storage, which has to pick up excess heat production of the heat pump during the low summer load.
+This is also seen in the storage content plot below the unit commitment figure.
+Beyond that, we see peaks of usage during the heating period.

 .. figure:: /_files/intro_tut_dhs_4_hourly_heat_production.svg
     :align: center
-    :alt: System dispatch of heating system with gas boiler
+    :alt: System dispatch of heating system with fixed waste heat source
     :figclass: only-light

-    System dispatch of heating system with gas boiler
+    System dispatch of heating system with fixed waste heat source

 .. figure:: /_files/intro_tut_dhs_4_hourly_heat_production_darkmode.svg
     :align: center
-    :alt: System dispatch of heating system with gas boiler
+    :alt: System dispatch of heating system with fixed waste heat source
     :figclass: only-dark

-    System dispatch of heating system with gas boiler
+    System dispatch of heating system with fixed waste heat source

 .. figure:: /_files/intro_tut_dhs_4_hourly_storage_content.svg
     :align: center
-    :alt: System dispatch of heating system with gas boiler
+    :alt: Storage content over the operating period with fixed waste heat source
     :figclass: only-light

-    Storage content over an operating period
+    Storage content over the operating period with fixed waste heat source

 .. figure:: /_files/intro_tut_dhs_4_hourly_storage_content_darkmode.svg
     :align: center
-    :alt: System dispatch of heating system with gas boiler
+    :alt: Storage content over the operating period with fixed waste heat source
     :figclass: only-dark

-    Storage content over an operating period
+    Storage content over the operating period with fixed waste heat source

 .. admonition:: Learnings
     :class: important

     After the third step of this tutorial you should be able to do the following:

-    * Add or change key word arguments to customize heat production units
+    * Add or change key word arguments to add constraints to heat production units

+    * Understand the functionality of minimum load constraints as well as the impact of fixed and variable sources

+    * Understand the implications of adding mixed integer linear constraints compared to purely linear problems

     * Deal with theoretically unsolvable optimization problems

-    * Understand the functionality of minimum load constraints as well as the impact of fixed and variable sources

-    * Analyse results of design and dispatch